4d/docs/website/translated_docs/de/API/entitySelectionClass.md

 #### Beschreibung
 > This function only works with a remote datastore (client / server or `Open datastore` connection).

-The `.refresh()` function <!-- REF #entitySelectionClass.refresh().Summary -->immediately "invalidates" the entity selection data in the local ORDA cache<!-- END REF --> so that the next time 4D requires the entity selection, it will be reloaded from the database.
+The `.refresh()` function <!-- REF #EntitySelectionClass.refresh().Summary -->immediately "invalidates" the entity selection data in the local ORDA cache<!-- END REF --> so that the next time 4D requires the entity selection, it will be reloaded from the database.

 By default, the local ORDA cache is invalidated after 30 seconds.
 In the context of client / server applications using both ORDA and the classic language, this method allows you to make sure a remote application will always work with the latest data.